urschrei/linalg/README.md

 Data is contained in CSVs in the data directory:

-[coordinates.csv](data/coordinates.csv) contains observed coordinates for the weighted least squares transform, while [year_distance.csv](data/year_distance.csv) contains the data for the ordinary least squares transform.
+[coordinates.csv](data/coordinates.csv) contains imaged coordinates of the control points, while [ground_control_points.csv](data/ground_control_points.csv) contains the actual coordinates in eastings and northings.
+For the OLS example, [year_distance.csv](data/year_distance.csv) contains the data for the ordinary least squares transform.

 The matrices are described for the least squares methods using a [patsy](http://patsy.readthedocs.org/en/latest/overview.html) formula, which is similar to those used in *R*, though they can also be specified in terms of endog/exog (or `y` and `X` etc.) using the uppercase versions of the methods found in `statsmodels.formula.api`